-The Covid crisis is arguably the most important development of the 21st century so far and takes its place alongside the great eruptions of the past century.
-As with any crisis, the current pandemic has stimulated visions and proposals for post-Covid societies.
-Our focus is on narratives—both predictive and prescriptive—that envisage post-Covid political societies.
-Combining narrative analysis with thematic analysis, we argue that societal changes conditioned by the pandemic have accelerated a turn toward five inter-related developments: A renaissance in rationality and evidence-based science; a return to social equality and equity, including wage equity and guaranteed incomes; a reimagining of the interventionist state in response to crises in economy, society, the welfare state, and social order; a reorientation to the local and communitarian, with reference in particular to solidaristic mutual aid, community animation, local sourcing and craft production; and the reinvention of democracy through deep participation and deliberative dialogical decision making.
-The empirical focus of our work is an analysis of predominantly legacy media content from the Canadian Periodicals Index related to life after the pandemic and post-Covid society.
+The COVID-19 crisis is arguably the most important development of the 21st century so far and takes its place alongside the great eruptions of the past century.
+As with any crisis, the current pandemic has stimulated visions and proposals for post-COVID-19 societies.
+Our focus is on narratives—both predictive and prescriptive—that envisage post-COVID-19 political societies.
+Combining narrative analysis with thematic analysis, we argue that societal changes conditioned by the pandemic have accelerated a turn toward five inter-related developments: A renaissance in rationality and evidence-based science; a return to social equality and equity, including wage equity and guaranteed incomes; a reimagining of the interventionist state in response to crises in the economy, society, the welfare state, and social order; a reorientation to the local and communitarian, with reference in particular to solidaristic mutual aid, community animation, local sourcing, and craft production; and the reinvention of democracy through deep participation and deliberative dialogical decision making.
+The empirical focus of our work is an analysis of predominantly legacy media content from the Canadian Periodicals Index related to life after the pandemic and post-COVID19 society.